Nourish the heart & soul while making a difference

 Heifer International is a superb nonprofit organization that works with communities internationally.
 Their Women in Livestock Development (WiLD) provides women with livestock to help them feed their families, earn income, and care for the environment simultaneously.
 For example, for $20 you can give a flock of chicks.
 This flock can live on table scraps, help control insects, and also fertilize the soil.
 Additionally, one good hen can lay up to 200 eggs per year, enough to both increase a family’s protein intake and bring in income.
 One of the key principles of WiLD is that the women who receive the livestock learn sustainable farming practices, and also pass along some of their animal offspring to other women in need.
 So the gift keeps on giving.
 Talk about empowering women to help themselves!

 Heifer International’s Kids 2 Kids campaign brings goats and other farm animals to hungry children and families around the world, with special attention directed toward orphans.
-They assist orphanages in creating farms that provide both food for the children, and give them opportunities to learn skills that will help sustain them as they become adults.
+They assist orphanages in creating farms that provide both food for the children and give them opportunities to learn skills that will help sustain them as they become adults.
 A gift of $120 can provide a goat and all the training necessary to raise and breed it.

 With giving options ranging from a humble hive of bees to an ark-full of animals and plants, from hands-on lambing and volunteer experiences to charitable gift annuities and trust programs, Heifer International offers everyone the opportunity to make a real difference in the world.

 Mercy Ships is a global charity that has operated a fleet of hospital ships in developing nations since 1978.
 The organization brings hope and healing to the world’s poorest people.
 In addition to providing supplies and offering medical care, they also perform many types of surgeries including those for cleft lip and palate; cataracts and other eye conditions; maxillo-facial and other tumors; orthopedic conditions; and vesico-vaginal fistula or VVF (a condition that causes a constant leak of urine and/or feces).
-These surgeries have improved the life of thousands, and made it possible for some to be accepted into their communities for the first time.
+These surgeries have improved the lives of thousands and made it possible for some to be accepted into their communities for the first time.
 Click here to find out more about the great work that Mercy Ships is doing or to learn about their volunteer program.

 Personal Ponies, Ltd